lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 The novel was first published in 1766; this 1792 edition comes 26 years after its first publication, and 18 years after Goldsmith’s death in 1774.

 It opens with an index of chapter summaries, and contains absolutely no prefatory materials --- which is, frankly, a real oddity!
 A sign it was a well-known book?
 ‘Needs no introduction’

 Mr. Burchell sings a ballad, which seems to stand in for his moral worthiness in contrast to the local lord’s lack of culture and Moses’s pretentious/soulless admiration of the “ancients.”

 An eighth edition was published in 1787, followed by a “new edition” in 1790 of two volumes in one, followed by a 1792 reprint of the new one-volume edition (Dobson xxv).
-This appears to be the version I have.
+This reprint appears to be the version I have.
 1792 also saw a two-volume edition which called itself the twenty-second edition, probably by counting all the non-London eds (since 8 only counts London) (Dobson xxv).
 Dobson describes a LOT of editions, up to his own day--- 1885.
 Dobson says that sales are rapid in 1766 (three fast editions), but slow by 1770 (Dobson xvi).
 The fourth edition sold at a loss, and the three owners of the book seemed to think they would not make much more money on it; the fifth edition, promised in 1773, was deferred to 1774 (Dobson xvii).
 The sixth edition was 1779.
-Dobson concludes that “The demand for the book I its early days, or at all events, for the authorised edition, cannot therefore have been quite so urgent as has been usually supposed” (Dobson xvii).
+Dobson concludes that “The demand for the book in its early days, or at all events, for the authorised edition, cannot therefore have been quite so urgent as has been usually supposed” (Dobson xvii).

 Dobson assumes print runs of roughly a thousand --- it would be worth going back more carefully over these numbers, and those used by others later, to contextualize whether these are large or small print runs, fast or slow sales.